- As an essential component of your Windows 10 OS, reinstall DirectX 12 if there are any issues with the program.

 - Restart your device and reinstall DirectX using the DirectX End-User Runtime Web Installer download link as mentioned before and see if it helps.

-This should show if any other installed program is preventing DirectX 12 from running, so you can uninstall it.
+This should show if any other installed program is preventing DirectX 12 from running, so you can uninstall it from Control Panel.

 Afterward, set your device to boot normally by opening the System Configuration as shown previously, and in the General tab, check Normal startup, then OK.